sapol/flow/README.md

 # flow
 Hi,

-This is just a test repo for experimental vanilia js libs focusing on fuzzy, rough sets etc.
+This is just a test repo for experimental vanilla js libs focusing on fuzzy, rough sets etc.

 Contributions are welcome ;)